 VMUS has the authority to preemptively shut off power due to fire-threat conditions; however, this option will only be used in extraordinary circumstances.
 Due to the minimal risk of VMUS' electrical supply facilities causing a power-line ignited wildfire, VMUS is not adopting specific protocols for de-energizing any portions of its electric distribution system.
-VMUS will re-evaluate this determination in future updates to this Wildfire Mitigation Plan.
+VMUS will re-evaluate this determination and will update this Wildfire Mitigation Plan as needed.